 For more phone screen questions and answers you can adapt, check out our article.

-When you get to the technical challenges and onsite technical interviews, you should make sure you are well-prepared by practicing these kinds of problems and timing yourself.
+When you get to the technical challenges and onsite technical interviews, you should make sure you are well-prepared by practicing the kinds of problems you will be asked and timing yourself.
 For engineers, working with a partner in pair programming practice sessions can be especially helpful.
 We have a list of Google interview questions that you can use to practice for software engineering, data science, product design, and product management interviews.

-Once you go onsite, you will also have behavioral interviews.
+Once you go onsite or into your final round if it is remote, you will also have behavioral interviews.
 This is another place where you can put your research on company values and mission to work.
 Prepare your responses by writing them down and practicing them in front of a mirror or with a partner.
 Make sure your responses are succinct and positive, even if you are being asked about a difficult time.

 Here are some examples of Google behavioral interview questions:

 - Tell me about a time when you solved a conflict at work.

 - Which of the company values/principles is your greatest strength?